 Exit Counseling Guide for Federal Student Loan Borrowers

 If you borrowed Federal loans while attending Pace University, Exit Counseling is required before you withdraw, graduate, or drop below 6 credit (half-time) attendance.
 Exit Counseling helps you understand your rights and responsibilities as a student loan borrower.
-Please view the Exit Counseling Guide for Federal Student Loan Borrowers (PDF) for detailed information.
+Please review Federal Student Aid Exit Counseling for detailed information.

 Federal Financial Aid Recipients Who Drop Below the Level of Enrollment for Which the Aid Was Originally Awarded, But Who Remain Enrolled for at Least Six Credits